 When I was a kid, I had a few fancy notepads that had my name on them and I thought that was so cool.
 Since the Circus is learning how to write now, I thought it might be fun to get her some of her own stationery that she can write letters to family and friends on.
 Besides the rainbow and astronaut designs, there are also lots of other designs to choose from here.

 I don’t know if your kiddo is anything like mine, but my girl loves getting mail.
 It might be inherited – I also freaking love getting the mail.
 Anywho, she loves her magazines and I’m thinking a subscription to Zoobooks might get added as a gift this year.
 She loves all kinds of animals, so this would be right up her alley.
 Zoobooks has magazine subscriptions geared toward all different age brackets; you can find one that fits well for your kiddos here.
+And right now, you can get one subscription and give one free through this link!
 This is also a fun gift that keeps giving all year long!

 For the creatives…